 Let me explain how an email is delivered.
-Most people are sending an email knowing only recipient email address.
-But sending email are more than just are knowing the other party email address.
-The most crucial thing for sending email is actually the DNS. without DNS, the mail server is handicapped and does not know where and how to deliver your email.
+Most people are sending an email knowing the only a recipient email address.
+But sending an email is more than just are knowing the other party email address.
+The most crucial thing for sending an email is actually the DNS. without DNS, the mail server is handicapped and does not know where and how to deliver your email.
 DNS consists of records, it is like a directory to tell you where you are hosting the mail server and where to find you.
 With the DNS, your email is delivered to the destinate mail server and mailbox eventually.

 Sometimes your recipient will claim email was not delivered to him or her.
 How did this happen?
 There are a few common reasons why an email was not delivered.

 - Mistyped email address, this common mistake that people made, an email address is mistyped and sent wrongly and was not sent.

-- Email has gone to junk box and not knowing the email did arrive but was never in the inbox.
+- An email has gone to junk box and not knowing the email did arrive but was never in the inbox.

 - Some mail server allows users to filter their emails because of spam emails.
 Sometimes keyword related filtering could have wrongly filtered your email.

 - Your mail server IP is blacklisted by the popular DNSBL.
 It was not you but someone account is compromised and sending spam emails.
 This can cause your mail server IP to be blacklisted.
 At such situation, your email will be treated as spam email and bounced or filtered.

 - Email is showing delivered as sent.
 This can be due to a bug in the mail client and it is not delivered to the mail server.
 This can happen to an outdated application.

 - It is rare but it happened the email is caught in the sender or recipient mail server mail queue due to many reasons.
 When the email is caught in the queue it will not deliver to the user mailbox.